Choctaw Stadium: Football

 Prior to the XFL's shutdown after five weeks in 2020, the Dallas Renegades had played three games in the stadium.
 They lost all three beginning with a 15–9 defeat in the season opener against the St. Louis BattleHawks.
 After the Houston Roughnecks defeated the Renegades 27–20 in Week 4, their last game at Globe Life Park was a 30–12 loss to the New York Guardians.
 The Dallas Renegades (now known as the Arlington Renegades) resumed play in the stadium starting with the 2023 season, with the stadium serving as a hub for all eight teams during the regular season and the seven other teams flying to their home stadiums each week.
 In 2024, the XFL—ahead of an upcoming merger with the United States Football League—indicated that the stadium would again serve as the hub for the merged league.
+The Renegades left in 2025 to play at Toyota Stadium.

 In 2021 and 2022, the stadium was home of the annual Arlington Showdown featuring the Texas Southern Tigers versus the Southern University Jaguars.

 The stadium hosts the high school football games for the Arlington Independent School District as part of the University Interscholastic League.